 36% of respondents said measuring the return on investment of their eLearning is their biggest challenge.

 Regardless of the industry, determining the impact and return on investment from their eLearning initiatives is a major challenge.
-While generating profit from eLearning may not necessarily be the top priority, knowing how effective training and education programs are is imperative.
+While generating profit from eLearning is one of the top priorities, knowing how effective training and education programs are is equally essential.

 Many organizations need to understand that their eLearning investment is meeting their learning and development goals, whether it’s safety training certification, product knowledge on-boarding, or long-term skill retention.